 Why is anecdotal evidence believed so strongly?

-Michael Shermer (ref 1), put it this way. “we have evolved brains that pay attention to anecdotes because false positives (believing there is a connection between A and B when there is not) are usually harmless, whereas false negatives (believing there is no connection between A and B when there is) may take you out of the gene pool.” ie you die.
+Michael Shermer, put it this way. “we have evolved brains that pay attention to anecdotes because false positives (believing there is a connection between A and B when there is not) are usually harmless, whereas false negatives (believing there is no connection between A and B when there is) may take you out of the gene pool.” ie you die.

-For the person who tries egg shells, on their own, without any information from others, it becomes a predetermined beleif.
-They would only try it if they had some confidence that egg shells will work.
+For the person who tries eggshells, on their own, without any information from others, it becomes a predetermined belief.
+They would only try it if they had some confidence that eggshells would work.
 Why try the experiment if you don’t believe it will work?
-Once they have this belief – results would have to be very negative to destroy the belief.
+Once they have this belief, results would have to be extremely negative to undermine it.

-When someone sees statements in social media saying egg shells work, they also start forming the belief.
+When someone sees statements on social media saying eggshells work, they also start forming the belief.
 We trust people.
-Why would anyone say egg shells work, when they don’t work?
+Why would anyone say eggshells work when they don’t work?
 That’s not logical.
-So if a stranger says they work – they must work.
+So if a stranger says they work, they must work.
 Now that the belief is set in the mind, it is difficult to reverse.

-Brain research has shown that we create a new belief easily.
+Brain research has shown that we create new beliefs easily.
 Our brains are designed to work on patterns, and patterns rely on us having beliefs.
-We function better if we believe something, than having a void.
-We would rather have a false belief, than no belief at all.
+We function better if we believe in something than if we have a void.
+We would rather have a false belief than no belief at all.
 Once a belief is formed, we are very reluctant to change it.

-The average person sees more statements on a daily basis that are based on anecdotal evidence than ones based on scientific evidence.
+The average person sees more statements daily that are based on anecdotal evidence than ones based on scientific evidence.
 So their beliefs are mostly based on anecdotal evidence.

 Anecdotal Evidence is Illogical